Aqsu Xinjiang, China Travel Guide

 Essential for international social media, email, and Google access (e.g., NordVPN).
 Install and test before departure.

 Official Chinese Embassy/Consulate sites for visa information.
-Reputable China-focused travel agencies offer tour packages.
-Travel forums provide recent experiences, though Xinjiang info can differ.
+Reputable China-focused travel agencies offer vacation packages.
+Travel forums provide recent experiences, though Xinjiang info may vary.

 Few official English-language Aksu tourism accounts exist.
-Follow general China tourism accounts or reputable travel blogs centering on the zone for updates.
+Follow general China tourism accounts or reliable travel blogs focusing on the region for updates.

 Seek podcasts or documentaries on Xinjiang history, culture, and the Silk Road for background.
 Consider potential political bias in contemporary coverage.